ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

-1. An application installer determines (e.g., from an app manifest) that the application has a dependency on TA "X", and passes this notification to the TEEP Broker.
-The TEEP Broker picks a TEEP Agent (e.g., the only one available) based on this notification.
+1. An application installer determines (e.g., from an app manifest) that the application has a dependency on TA "X", and passes this notification to the OTrP/HTTP Client.
+The OTrP/HTTP Client picks a TEEP Agent (e.g., the only one available) based on this notification.

-2. The TEEP Broker calls the TEEP Agent's "RequestTA" API, passing TA Needed = X.
+2. The OTrP/HTTP Client calls the TEEP Agent's "RequestTA" API, passing TA Needed = X.

 3. The TEEP Agent finds that no such TA is already installed, but that it can be obtained from a given TAM.
-The TEEP Agent passes the TAM URI (e.g., "https://example.com/tam") to the TEEP Broker.
+The TEEP Agent passes the TAM URI (e.g., "https://example.com/tam") to the OTrP/HTTP Client.
 (If the TEEP Agent already had a cached TAM certificate that it trusts, it could skip to step 9 instead and generate a GetDeviceStateResponse.)

-4. The TEEP Broker sends an HTTP POST request to the TAM URI:
+4. The OTrP/HTTP Client sends an HTTP POST request to the TAM URI:

                POST /tam HTTP/1.1
                Host: example.com